Embattled crypto exchange FTX files for bankruptcy

 NEW YORK (AP) — It took less than a week for FTX to go from the third-largest cryptocurrency exchange in the world to bankruptcy court.

 The embattled cryptocurrency exchange, short billions of dollars, is seeking bankruptcy protection after the exchange experienced the crypto equivalent of a bank run.
-FTX, its affiliated hedge fund Alameda Research, and dozens of other companies filed a bankruptcy petition in Delaware on Friday morning.
+FTX, the hedge fund Alameda Research, and dozens of other affiliated companies filed a bankruptcy petition in Delaware on Friday morning.

 CEO and founder Sam Bankman-Fried has resigned, the company said.
 Bankman-Fried was recently estimated to be worth $23 billion and has been a prominent political donor to Democrats.
 His net worth has all but evaporated, according to Forbes and Bloomberg, which closely track the net worth of the world’s richest people.